SplashSync/Wordpress/readme.txt

 Requires at least: 6.1
 Tested up to: 6.7
 Stable tag: 2.0.7
+Requires PHP: 7.4
-License: MIT
+License: GPLv2
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Splash, the synchronization system of innovative companies!
+Splash Sync, the synchronization system of innovative companies!

-This module implement Splash Sync connector for WordPress & WooCommerce.
-It provides access to multiples Objects for automated synchronization through Splash Sync dedicated protocol.

-Access to WooCommerce objects is also managed if the plugin is found and active.
+Synchronize your website with all your business applications.

 == Description ==